 Simply put, both IBS and IBD are conditions that affect the digestive system, causing pain and discomfort in the abdomen, bloating, frequent need to have bowel movements, diarrhea, and nausea.
 While IBS is an identifiable condition that is diagnosed by doctors, it is only diagnosed by symptoms.
 On the other hand, IBD differs in the makeup of the disease.

 IBD is a structural disease, which means that it leaves behind damage in the digestive tract and gut.
 The disease can present in two different forms—as either ulcerative colitis or Crohn’s disease.
 Ulcerative colitis affects the large intestine or colon and Crohn’s can affect any part and all layers of the gut.

 How Do I Get A Diagnosis?

 Don’t continue to live your life in pain and discomfort.
-If you’re struggling with these symptoms, contact GI Associates today to learn how we can help you get your health on track.
+If you are struggling with these symptoms and suspect it could be related to IBS or IBD, contact GI Associates today to learn how we can help you get your health on track.